itsBuggingMe/Frent/README.md

 *Whaaaat?!
 Isn't there enough ECS libraries out there!*

 While Frent at its core is an archetype based ECS library, thats not why Frent was made.
 Frent is also an **ECF** - Entity Component Framework - that allows you to easily use composition for code reuse rather than inheritance with minimal boilerplate.
 Think Unity's Monobehavior but powered by the principles and speed of an ECS.

-## 🚧 Warning
+> [!CAUTION]
-Frent is still in alpha, with an incomplete feature set.
-I'll try my best to not change any APIs and squash as many bugs, but no guarantees
+> Frent is still in alpha, with an incomplete feature set.
+The api is unstable and there may be bugs!

 ## Quick Example

 ```csharp